open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 what is idiomatic in the language.

-This function is called when a `Meter` is first created, and for each outstanding `Meter` when a `MeterProvider`'s `MeterConfigProvider` is updated (if updating is supported).
+This function is called when a `Meter` is first created, and for each outstanding `Meter` when a `MeterProvider`'s `MeterConfigurator` is updated (if updating is supported).
 Therefore, it is important that it returns quickly.

-`MeterConfigProvider` is modeled as a function to maximize flexibility.
+`MeterConfigurator` is modeled as a function to maximize flexibility.
 However, implementations MAY provide shorthand or helper functions to accommodate common use cases: